psp-gen -pos <primary sequence file> -neg <control sequence file> [options]

 Once we have scored every available site and chosen a specific value

-, we convert the scores to probabilities, based on the
+of w, we convert the scores to probabilities, based on the

 proportionalities